aosinaike/filemanager/README.md

-# filemanager
+# File manager
-correvate test file manager for upload and downloading files application will be running on port 9090 build your docker image using the command: docker build --tag=filemanager:latest .
+correvate test file manager for upload and downloading zipped files Application will be running on port 9090
+Build your docker image using the command: docker build --tag=filemanager:latest .
-run your container using the command: docker run -p9090:9090 filemanager:latest
+Run your container using the command: docker run -p9090:9090 filemanager:latest

 Please name the steps you would consider when defining a SDLC for a SaaS application.
 Provide a brief description of what is covered by each step and the tools you’d use/setup to facilitate it.
 1. Planning: This step requires understanding the scope of the problem, user stories, resources, time and cost required to provide a solution.